 They are loyal to their family, make best friends to children and being a true pack animal have extremely good relationships with other dogs of all ages and sexes.

 Training is highly recommended, but don't count on perfect compliance.
 This is a dog who enjoys putting his own spin on obedience commands.
-Use treats and positive reinforcement techniques to persuade your Black and Tan that he wants to do as you ask.
+Use treats and positive reinforcement techniques to persuade your Black and Tan that he wants to do as you ask.......... and "ask" is the operative word.
+Hounds are stubborn in nature & will flat-out ignore you if you try to boss them around or could even totally shut down.
+Black & Tan Coonhounds do not do well with harsh correction!

 A conscientious, reputable breeder will always health test and never assume a disease is not in their line.
 This way sensible breeding decisions can be made.
 If you don't test you don't know!

-WE TEST ALL OF OUR COONHOUNDS PRIOR TO BREEDING AND WILL ONLY BREED WITH, AND TO, HEALTHY DOGS
+ALL OF OUR COONHOUNDS ARE HEALTH TESTED PRIOR TO BREEDING

-Hip dysplasia (HD) & elbow dysplasia (ED) are considered to be genetically-transmitted conditions.
-So if a parent has hip or elbow dysplasia, then their offspring are at greater risk for inheriting the condition.
+HIP/ ELBOW DYSPLASIA: Many factors contribute to Hip & Elbow dysplasia, some genetic & some environmental.
+If a parent has hip or elbow dysplasia, caused by a genetic predisposition, their offspring are at greater risk for inheriting the condition.

-But environmental factors i.e. obesity, over exercise and poor nutrition as a puppy can certainly affect the development of the joints.
+Other factors i.e. obesity, over exercise, poor nutrition & injury as a puppy can also affect the development of the joints.

-This requires X-rays of the dog's hips/ elbows to be taken.
-The vet then sends the X-rays to the British Veterinary Association where they are examined and "graded" by a panel of experts.
+This requires X-rays of the dog's hips/ elbows to be taken & X-rays sent to the British Veterinary Association.
+The X-rays are then examined and "graded" by a panel of experts.

 Once the X-rays have been graded, the result is returned to the vet, who relates it to the owner, and a copy is sent to the Kennel Club for recording on the registration database and publication in the KC Breed Records Supplement.